-The fuse panel can be accessed by lifting the storage shelf lid on the left hand side of the cab.
-The complete panel can be lifted out of the box.
-Ensure the battery isolator is turned off before removing the fuse panel.
+The main fuse panel can be accessed by llifting the storage shelf lid on the left hand side of the cab.
+The complete panel can be slid upwards out of its box.
+Ensure the battery isolator is switched off before removeing panel.
+There are two secondary fuse boxes on the rhs of the steering column.